microsoft/FluidFramework/packages/framework/react/README.md

 ## useReducerFluid

 This is the hook of choice for larger-scale applications that require more complex mutations, need to work with multiple Fluid components, and need to have a division between data and view models.
 Here, instead of having only the view state to manipulate, users have both the view state and the fluid state, with the former containing primitives used for rendering and the latter containing Fluid components to manipulate data in a synced manner.
-This hook also introduces the concept of a local FluidComponentMap that stores and listens to changes on already fetched components.
+This hook also introduces the concept of a local FluidObjectMap that stores and listens to changes on already fetched components.

 Reducers offer ways of mutating the state whereas selectors offer ways of fetching data from other components.
-When either involves the addition of new components locally, these are added to the FluidComponentMap so that they can be accessed by the view synchronously.
+When either involves the addition of new components locally, these are added to the FluidObjectMap so that they can be accessed by the view synchronously.

 Any updates to the root state are converted to updates in the view using the provided fluidConverters in the fluidToView map, and vice versa.
 This allows changes locally to reflect on the root, and root changes to also be translated back to local state updates.